tomchinery/real-time-document-storage/README.md

 Google Drive on your web server you will have to setup a new project in the [Google Console](https://code.google.com/apis/console) to allow access to user data.
 Ensure you have enabled the Google Drive API and that you have filled in the correct credentials for the project.
-Your redirect url should be same as your project root.
+Your redirect url should be same as your base url.

-Edit line 7 of index.html with the correct base url (same as project root):
+Edit line 7 of index.html with the correct base url:
 ```
   <base href="http://example.com" target="_blank">
 ```